catherinepope/papermod/content/workshops/resources/narrative-cv-example-arts-humanities.md

 ## Personal Statement

 <details class="ocar-breakdown">

-<summary>💡 How this Personal Statement derives from OCAR</summary>
+<summary>💡 How this Personal Statement emerges from OCAR</summary>

 **Extended OCAR version (what you might draft first):**

-**Opening:** Throughout my career in applied theatre, I've witnessed how mainstream performance spaces and practices often exclude marginalised communities — whether through physical barriers, cultural assumptions, or economic constraints that make participation feel inaccessible or irrelevant.
+**Opening:** Throughout my career in applied theatre, I've witnessed how mainstream performance spaces and practices often exclude marginalised communities — whether through physical barriers, cultural assumptions, or economic constraints - that make participation feel inaccessible or irrelevant.

-**Challenge:** How could I develop and advocate for theatre practices that genuinely center the experiences, needs, and creative agency of communities who have been historically excluded from arts participation?
+**Challenge:** How could I develop and advocate for theatre practices that genuinely centre the experiences, needs, and creative agency of communities who have been historically excluded from arts participation?

 **Action:** I have pursued this through multiple interconnected approaches: developing participatory methods that prioritise accessibility (such as visual devising frameworks for Deaf participants), creating partnerships with community organisations to bring theatre to underserved populations, and advocating within professional networks for more inclusive practices in how we organise, document, and share applied theatre work.

-**Resolution:** This sustained commitment to inclusive practice has shaped every aspect of my work—from the methods I develop, to the communities I partner with, to how I contribute to building a more equitable applied theatre sector.
+**Resolution:** This sustained commitment to inclusive practice has shaped every aspect of my work — from the methods I develop, to the communities I partner with, to how I contribute to building a more equitable applied theatre sector.
 These efforts position me to lead \[proposed project], which requires exactly this combination of practice-based innovation, community partnership skills, and commitment to centring marginalised voices.

 ---